-Indicators applicable to investments in sovereigns and supranationals Adverse sustainability indicator Metric Impact [year 2023] Explanation/Coverage Actions taken, and actions planned and targets set for the next reference period Environmental 15.
-GHG intensity GHG intensity of investee countries - - Eurobank provides financing for landmark initiatives in the area of renewable energy sources (RES), sustainable infrastructure and environmentally friendly solutions in Greece.
+Indicators applicable to investments in sovereigns and supranationals Adverse sustainability indicator Metric Impact [year 2023] Impact [year 2024] Explanation/Coverage Actions taken, and actions planned and targets set for the next reference period Environ- mental 15.
+GHG intensity GHG intensity of investee countries - 0.22 Coverage: 16,3% Eurobank provides financing for landmark initiatives in the area of renewable energy sources (RES), sustainable infrastructure and environmentally friendly solutions in Greece.
 Eurobank capitalizes on RRF funds initiating a new era for Greek entrepreneurship and for the reconstruction of the economy of the country, channeling funds to support the recipients' green transition.
 A flagship energy transition, mainly financed by Eurobank, is the electrical interconnection of Crete to Attica, the largest energy project in Greece in 2020 and one of the largest investments in Europe.
 The interconnection integrates isolated regions (islands) with the mainland electricity grid, securing reliable and stable power supply.
 It also allows for the development of renewable-energy power plants on the islands to gradually replace fossil fuel units and move forward to achieving Greece's energy transition and sustainability goals.
 Social 16.
-Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where applicable, national law - - Countries that severely breach the UN Principles on Human Rights are not considered for investment.

-Indicators applicable to investments in real estate assets Adverse sustainability indicator Metric Impact [year 2023] Explanation/Coverage Actions taken, and actions planned and targets set for the next reference period CLIMATE AND OTHER ENVIRONMENT-RELATED INDICATORS Fossil fuels 17.
-Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manu facture of fossil fuels 0 There are no direct investments to real estate asssets.
+Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where applicable, national law - 3 Coverage: 16.3% Countries that severely breach the UN Principles on Human Rights are not considered for investment.
+Indicators applicable to investments in real estate assets Adverse su stainability indicator Metric Impact [year 2023] Impact [year 2024] Explanation/Coverage Actions taken, and actions planned and targets set for the next reference period Fossil fuels 17.
+Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manu facture of fossil fuels 0 0 There are no direct investments to real estate asssets.
 N/A Energy efficiency 18.
-Exposure to energy-inefficient real estate assets Share of investments in energy-inefficient real estate assets 0 There are no direct investments to real estate asssets.
-N/A

-Other indicators for principal adverse impacts on sustainability factors Adverse sustainability indicator Metric Impact [year 2023] Explanation/Coverage Actions taken, and actions planned and targets set for the next reference period CLIMATE AND OTHER ENVIRONMENT-RELATED INDICATORS Emissions 19.
-Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 27.26% Coverage 34.44% N/A Human Rights 20.
-Lack of a human rights policy Share of investments in entities without a human rights policy 10.55% Coverage 13.35% N/A
+Exposure to energy-inefficient real estate assets Share of investments in energy-inefficient real estate assets 0 0 There are no direct investments to real estate asssets.
+N/A Other indicators for principal adverse impacts on sustainability factors Adverse su stainability indicator Metric Impact [year 2023] Impact [year 2024] Explanation/Coverage Actions taken, and actions planned and targets set for the next reference period Emissions 19.
+Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 27.26% 33.21% Coverage 39.6% N/A Human Rights 20.
+Lack of a human rights policy Share of investments in entities without a human rights policy 10.55% 9.7% Coverage 39.6% N/A

-\Data Coverage definition:
+Data Coverage definition: